vaonet/imprs-scripts/Network Tests and Tasks/EQUIP/SNMPGaugeCheck1.0.md

 ## Value vs. Time

-This is a simple graph the plots the received OID value over time.
+This is a simple graph that plots the received OID value over time.
 Depending on what is being graphed, you may opt to modify some of the configuration.
 Out-of-the-box, the graph assumes it is graphing a *unitless* number.
 There will be no units shown on the graph.